The following training requirements must be completed before a candidate may sit for the Written Exam for primary certification in Internal Medicine:

 - Complete 12 months of a non-medicine track internship followed by 36 months of an internal medicine residency (not necessarily running 36 consecutive months).
 Candidates may receive advanced standing credit for training in the internship which has been granted by the ACOI, which may be applied towards the 36 months of internal medicine residency requirement.

-- 12 months of a medicine track internship followed by 24 months of an internal medicine residency or 36 months of an internal medicine residency.
+- Complete 12 months of a medicine track internship followed by 24 months of an internal medicine residency or 36 months of an internal medicine residency.

-- 48 months of a combined internal medicine/pediatrics residency training program.
+- Complete 48 months of a combined internal medicine/pediatrics residency training program.
 The residency training must contain a minimum of 24 months of internal medicine training and 18 months of pediatrics training and meet the basic requirements for training as approved by the AOA.

 - Adhere to the AOA Code of Ethics.